we take pleasure in answering

 1. Why choose an orthodontic specialist?

-An orthodontist is a dental specialist who has gone through several years of post-graduate education, after obtaining their Dentistry degree, in order to obtain the necessary knowledge, training and experience, to treat orthodontic problems to the highest standard of excellence.
-Orthodontists focus their practice solely on the treatment of orthodontic problems, and thus have a wealth of experience in treating an extensive variety of cases.
-While general dentists are allowed to practice orthodontics, and do treat cases, they are not licensed specialists.
+An orthodontist is a dental specialist who has gone through several years of post-graduate education, after obtaining their Dentistry degree, in order to obtain the necessary knowledge, training, and experience, to treat orthodontic problems to the highest standard of excellence.
+Orthodontists focus their practice solely on the treatment of orthodontic problems and thus have a wealth of experience in treating an extensive variety of cases.
+While general dentists are allowed to practice orthodontics and do treat cases, they are not orthodontic specialists.

 2. How do I know if orthodontic treatment is required?

 Straightening your teeth, in order to have a beautiful, healthy smile, can greatly increase one’s confidence, and happiness with their self-image.
 Furthermore, if one’s teeth or jaws do not fit together properly, orthodontic treatment can improve their alignment to promote better function and health.
-If left untreated, these problems, often referred to as malocclusions can cause speech difficulty, premature tooth wear and even increase the chance of injury to the teeth and jaw joints.
+If left untreated, these problems, often referred to as malocclusions, can cause speech difficulty, premature tooth wear, gum diseases and even increase the chance of injury to the teeth and jaw joints.

 3. At what age should I schedule an appointment for an orthodontic screening?